Review: Mega Man X Legacy Collection Volume 2

 Some players may have concerns

 The advanced robots in these games are intended to be seen as people, which implies that destroying them is supposed to be equivalent to an execution or murder.
-However, by this point in the series, its fairly common knowledge that the evil robots were reprogrammed or otherwise manipulated by someone else.
+However, by this point in the series, it's fairly common knowledge that the evil robots were reprogrammed or otherwise manipulated by someone else.
 The villains also tend to be more insane and power hungry in this part of the series, which makes them much less sympathetic.

 Screenshots